jax-ml/jax/docs/installation.md

 that NVIDIA provides for this purpose.

 JAX currently ships two CUDA wheel variants:
-* CUDA 12.2 and CuDNN 8.9.4.
+* CUDA 12.2, cuDNN 8.9, NCCL 2.16
-* CUDA 11.8 and CuDNN 8.6.
+* CUDA 11.8, cuDNN 8.6, NCCL 2.16

-You may use a JAX wheel provided the major version of your CUDA installation matches, and the minor versions are the same or newer.
+You may use a JAX wheel provided the major version of your CUDA, cuDNN, and NCCL installations match, and the minor versions are the same or newer.
 JAX checks the versions of your libraries, and will report an error if they are not sufficiently new.

-Your CUDA installation must also be new enough to support your GPU.
-If you have an Ada Lovelace (e.g., RTX 4080) or Hopper (e.g., H100) GPU, you must use CUDA 11.8 or newer.
+NCCL is an optional dependency, required only if you are performing multi-GPU computations.

 To install, run